Canada Work Permits

 Entrepreneurs and self-employed

-Entrepreneurs and self-employed persons seeking to operate a business in Canada may qualify under this category for a work permit without HRSDC confirmation.
+Entrepreneurs and self-employed persons seeking to operate a business in Canada may qualify under this category for a work permit without ESDC confirmation.

 Individuals who have applied for permanent residence under the entrepreneur or self-employed category may be issued a work permit before permanent resident application processing is complete.